darktable-org/dtdocs/content/module-reference/processing-modules/satcurve-rgb.md

 : Samples the normalized saturation at the selected point and overlays it on the active curve's graph as a vertical guide, using the standard [picker](../../darkroom/processing-modules/module-controls.md#pickers) behavior.
 Use it to locate where a subject, such as skin or sky, sits on the input axis before shaping the curve.
 Always reads the raw, unfiltered per-pixel saturation, regardless of the guided filter setting.

 show saturation mask
 : Toggles a grayscale preview of the normalized input saturation used to look up both curves, shown in place of the image.
 Brighter areas correspond to higher input saturation.
-With the guided filter disabled, this shows the raw per-pixel saturation; enabled, it shows the guided-filter-smoothed version instead.
+With the guided filter disabled, this shows the raw per-pixel saturation.
+With it enabled, it shows the exact coordinate described under [_protect near-neutrals_](#guided-filter) that both curves are looked up with -- raw near neutral, fully smoothed above the protected zone. _noise protection_ never shifts this coordinate, in the mask or in the actual correction; it only damps the resulting saturation and brilliance factors after the curve lookup, so it has no separate visual signature in this mask.
 Either way, the mask reflects the module's input, not any correction the curves apply.

 saturation formula
 : Selects the perceptual normalization model, described in [general principles](#general-principles).
 Affects both curves and is not meant to be changed regularly, hence its place in the shared row rather than duplicated per tab.

 ## guided filter

 Optional edge-aware smoothing of the saturation value that both curves are looked up with.
+Only available with the _darktable UCS_ [saturation formula](#general-principles); the whole section is disabled when _JzAzBz_ is selected.

 use guided filter
 : Enables the smoothing.
 Disabled by default.
 Off, each pixel's curve lookup uses its own raw, normalized saturation.
-On, that value is first passed through a fast scalar guided filter before being used as the lookup for both curves, so neighboring pixels with similar saturation are pulled toward a common, locally smoothed value.
+On, that value is blended toward a fast scalar guided filter's output before being used as the lookup for both curves, so neighboring pixels with similar saturation are pulled toward a common, locally smoothed value.
 Reduces halos and stair-stepping at boundaries between saturated and neutral regions, especially with aggressive curves and brilliance changes.

 filter radius
 : Neighborhood radius, in pixels, used for the guided filter's local statistics.
 Larger values give a more strongly smoothed lookup value with broader spatial influence; smaller values keep the smoothing tighter around local structures.